JSRocksHQ/jsrockshq.github.io/src/posts/en/how-i-m-using-es6-modules-in-production.md

 description: Post about how i'm using es6 modules in production
 categories: modules
 -->
-I've been using [ES6 modules](/categories/modules/) for a while in my daily work and i want to share with you guys how i'm doing it.
+I've been using [ES6 modules](/categories/modules/) for a while in my daily work and I want to share with you guys how i'm doing it.
 First of all, [Babel](https://babeljs.io/) is the consolidated tool for transpilation.
 It's a very active project, and it covers almost all of modern JavaScript features.
-Babel works great for modules too, so you'll just need to decide the flavour, i mean AMD, Common, UMD and even customized modules.
+Babel works great for modules too, so you'll just need to decide the flavour, I mean AMD, Common, UMD and even customized modules.
 <!--more-->

 In my company we're building applications using a home-made Framework (not open-source yet) based on AMD modules.
 We have A LOT of legacy AMD modules.
-Believe in me, for large applications AMD still one of the best solutions.
+Believe me, for large applications AMD still one of the best solutions.
 We can't simply bundle everything in a single file.
 That's not how things work.
 Nowadays we have solutions like [Webpack](http://webpack.github.io/), but we already have a huge installed base applications, so it's not so easy to migrate, and our home-made solution for delivering modules (not open-source yet) is working just fine.

 ## Micro-modules strategy
 This strategy is working quite well for me.
-As i said before, our final module must be a AMD module, but sometimes the AMD module itself need modules, and i'm calling them micro-modules.
+As I said before, our final module must be a AMD module, but sometimes the AMD module itself needs modules, and i'm calling them micro-modules.
-This micro-modules i'm using not necessarily need to be shared across applications, but they help me a lot with code organization.
+This micro-modules i'm using does not necessarily need to be shared across applications, but they help me a lot with code organization.
 Here's a piece of code we have in production:
 ```javascript
 import config from './config';